 7. Will I have to go to court?

 If a satisfactory settlement can be reached, you will have to have a hearing on your claim for adjustment.
 You will typically need to give a sworn statement.
 During the statement, you will be asked questions about the accident, your injuries, and your treatment.
 The only time you will usually go to court is for the hearing or a pre-trial with the hearing officer.
 A pre-trial is a conference with the hearing officer where the parties explain their case and the officer helps them to settle the matter without a hearing.

 8. Can I Recover for My Injuries If I was at Fault?

-9. Can I Recover for My Injuries If there was no Witnesses to the Accident?
+9. Can I Recover for My Injuries If there were no Witnesses to the Accident?

 10. Can I Recover Damages If I’m a New Employee or My Employer Doesn’t have coverage?

 Yes.
 The fact is, your employer is required by law to carry workers compensation insurance and not doing so may result in fines and subject the employer to liability.
 If your employer provided you with a handbook when you were hired, it is a good idea to give a copy to your attorney.
 There will usually be a section specifically detailing what to do if you’ve been injured at work.